slithy-me/modal/README.md

 ## API : ModalProvider

-A provider component for ModalContext, it should wrap your App, or the component tree in which you will use modals.
+A provider component for the modal's context, it should wrap your App, or the component tree in which you will use modals.

 ### solo
 _boolean_, false